Southern Company (SO)

 ---|---|---|---|---|---|

-The current ratio, which measures the company's ability to cover short-term liabilities with current assets, has fluctuated over the years, ranging from 0.66 to 0.82.
-A current ratio below 1 indicates that the company may have difficulty meeting its short-term obligations, and Southern Company's current ratios have generally been below 1, suggesting potential liquidity challenges.
+1. Current Ratio: The current ratio measures the company's ability to cover its short-term liabilities with its current assets.
+Southern Company's current ratio has shown fluctuations over the years, ranging from 0.66 in 2022 to 0.82 in 2021.
+A ratio below 1 indicates that the company may face challenges in meeting its short-term obligations using its current assets alone.
+While the ratio improved in 2021, it declined in subsequent years, suggesting potential liquidity concerns.

 Additional liquidity measure